iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 ### 2.3 Asking specific questions (via both text and speech recognition) to receive specific answers

 The main functionality of ChatGPT is for the user to be able to input a specific query and thus, receive the relevant output.
 The nature of the query on iOS can range from text input or speech recognition.
+The iOS engine itself may do its own local tasks, such as auto-correcting, spell-checking, text suggestions (see Appendix 4).
 Once a valid input is parsed, i.e. one which does not violate OpenAI's terms and conditions policy, the AI engine utlises the supremely vast dataset its been provided in combination of its pre-training phase to identify patterns and structures in the prompt it has been given [@semrush2022].
 After communication and subsequent back-end server processing, a response is sent back to the user's device.
 It then generates a coherent response, rendering that on the screen in an easy-to-understand visual way.
-Specifically, for the ChatGPT iOS application, haptic feedback is given to indicate when a response has completely been delivered.
-The screen rendering of the AI-generated response is done slowly – to be suitable for typical human reading speeds.
+Specifically, for the ChatGPT iOS application, haptic feedback is given to indicate when a response has completely been delivered (see Appendix 4).
+The screen rendering of the AI-generated response is done slowly – to be suitable for typical human reading speeds (see Appendix 4).

-### 2.4 Creating multiple chats and searching for particular chats
+### 2.4 Creating multiple chats, searching for particular chats and searching for words/phrases/characters in said chats

+ChatGPT's technology is such that it is able to use the previous prompts and AI-generated responses within a singular chat and extract a context from it.
+A user may decide that they want a completely new context or just a blank screen for clarity and organisational purposes.
+When the user swipes left, they are able to see an accumulation of pre-existing chats (if any) with AI-generated titles based on the chat's context.
+If the user desired to search for a specific pattern of words, phrases or characters from from their entire chat history, again, the iOS engine does its simple local tasks via the keyboard and then the app returns all relevant results it can find within a specific time period.
+If older results are required, the user is prompted to do so.
+When a search result is clicked, the application interface then directs the user to very beginning of that specific chat.

 ### 2.5 Automating simple digital tasks